nextflow-io/nf-validation/README.md

 ## Get started

-So far, not so much you can do it.
-To compile use the following command:
+To compile and run the tests use the following command:

 ```
-./gradlew compileGroovy
+./gradlew check
 ```

+## Launch it with Nextflow

+[WORK IN PROGRESS]

 To test with Nextflow for development purpose: